-Folliculitis may arise as hairs regrow after shaving, waxing, electrolysis or plucking.
-Swabs taken from the pustules are sterile ie there is no growth of bacteria or other organisms.
+Folliculitis may arise as hairs regrow after shaving, waxing, electrolysis, or plucking.
+Swabs taken from the pustules are sterile — there is no growth of bacteria or other organisms.
 In the beard area irritant folliculitis is known as pseudofolliculitis barbae (or folliculitis barbae if associated with an infection).

 Irritant folliculitis is also common on the lower legs of women (shaving rash).
 It is frequently very itchy.
-Treatment is by stopping hair removal, and not beginning again for about three months after the folliculitis has settled.
+Treatment is to stop hair removal, and not begin again for about three months after the folliculitis has settled.
 To prevent reoccurring irritant folliculitis, use a gentle hair removal method, such as a lady's electric razor.
 Avoid soap and apply plenty of shaving gel, if using a blade shaver.